Connection lost. Please refresh the page.

 The most superficial layer of the cerebrum is the cerebral cortex.
 It is a layer of grey matter which displays numerous folds (sulci and gyri), can be categorization structurally (cortical cytoarchitecture) or functionally (Brodmann areas), and is home to areas such as the primary motor cortex and the primary somatosensory cortex, both of which house a homunculus.

 White matter connections extend between the cerebral cortex grey matter to other parts of the same cerebral hemisphere (association fibers); to the opposite hemisphere (commissural fibers); and to structures outside the cortex (projection fibers).
-Learn more about cerebral cortex and its structure with our study units:
+Learn more about cerebral cortex and its structure with our study unit:

 Subcortical structures